Skip to main content

 Out of scope section

-This is where we indicate what is out of scope, both in terms of the URLs or domains as the issue types we're not looking for.
+This is where we indicate what is out of scope, both in terms of the assets and the issue types we're not looking for.

 Out of scope Template